Plush-Jill/noise-cancellation-control-app/README.md

 # noise-cencellation-control-app
-### Application with GUI for control noise cancellation modes on bluetootn headphones.
+### Application with GUI for control noise cancellation modes on bluetooth headphones.

 ## Development in progress...
 I want to develop an application for controlling noise cancellation modes on headphones that will support a variety of devices from different brands.